CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 software into a number of directories reflecting the learner parameters as described above.
 With this done, it will create the benchmarks directory in each of the copied directories.
-From the example above, it would create the "L1r.01-t10L2r.02-t20/ner/benchmark/" and populate it approriately.
+From the example above, it would create the "L1r.01-t10L2r.02-t20/ner/benchmark/" and populate it appropriately.
 It will copy the configuration files (since they will be changed in a later step), but it will link the training data to avoid unnecessary disk usage.
 When all the benchmark directories are created, it will go through and modify the learning rates and thicknesses.
 The range of the